mtivadar/windows10_ntfs_crash_dos/README.md

 Generally, with autoplay enabled, bsod will follow in seconds when usb stick is inserted.
 If this doesn't work, crash will occur when files get read.
 (Try accessing file named '4')

+-~~Does not seem to reproduce on my current build: 10.0.16299 Build 16299 x64 (didnt have time to see if it's really fixed)~~

 ## Affected systems

 | Name | Version | Release | Architecture| Compatibility | Tested by